 Alex paused for a second, thinking about what she’d said.

 At her embarrassment, her father burst out laughing.
-It drew the attention of the thick man with a short, wiry black beard watching the recording on a monitor in his studio.
+It drew the attention of the thick man with a short, wiry black beard watching this recording on a monitor in his studio.

 What Scramble’s workshop lacked in size it made up for with density.
-Built into the side of a small hill overlooking downtown, the pad was jam packed with tech from throughout the computer age and the instruments to dissect it.
-The table in the center had a gutted CB9000 phone with two wires clipped to its microprocessor.
+Built into the side of a small hill overlooking downtown, the pad was jam packed with old tech and the instruments to dissect it.
+The table in the center had a gutted Circuit Breaker 9000 phone with two wired clips connected to its microprocessor.
 Scramble sat at his desk along the wall, where his attention had moved from the display filled with lines of code to the one playing the video of Alex and her father.

 As if the king’s laugh had broken a damn inside her, the Alex on screen started laughing too.
 A third one came from over Scramble’s back.

 He found the real Alex standing in her gold visor, filing the books he’d lent her into a case stuffed with other texts and rows of videogame cartridges, artifacts from an era of physical media.
-On the wall beside it was a map of the North American Motherboard, its thirty two ZetaPort cities painted evenly across the continent.
-The neon pink dot of the Diamond Kingdom was just right of center, a blue dot a few inches to the east.
+On the wall beside it was a map of The North American Motherboard, its thirty-two ZetaPort cities painted evenly across the continent.
+The neon pink dot of the Diamond Kingdom was just right of center, a neon blue dot a few inches to the east.

-“That was the last time I saw him,” she said and filed the last book away.
-“How did they get this, Scramble?”
+“That was the last game we went to,” she said of the video and filed the last book away.
+“How did they get it, Scramble?”

 Scramble leaned into the screen and highlighted a bit of code.
 “It looks like…” he said as he deleted the line and watched the picture cut out in response “…you gave it to them.”

 Alex turned and looked him dead in the eyes.